mcvm-launcher/mcvm/docs/guide/1_getting_started.md

 ```
 in your favorite terminal.
 This will install the CLI on your system.

+### Dev Builds
+To install from one of the prebuilt development binaries, visit [nightly.link](https://nightly.link/CarbonSmasher/mcvm/workflows/build/dev) and download and extract the artifacts for your operating system.
+Note that these builds may be unstable.

 ## 2. Basic Concepts
 MCVM has some basic features that need to be explained first.